Diana-Laveena-DSouza/HealthCare-Analysis-Project/README.md

 🔯Model Selection: Based on the 'recall' value, I have chosen RandomForestClassifier among the Classifiers KNeighborsClassifier, SVC, and XGBClassifier.

 🔯Tuned the Hyperparameter of the Selected Classifier.

 🔯Metrics: Recall=87.85%, roc_auc=0.81

 🌪Data Reporting
 _________________________________________________________________________________________________________________________________________________________________

-🔯I have created the dashboard and published it on tableau public
+🔯I have created the dashboard and published it on tableau public.

 🔯https://public.tableau.com/app/profile/diana.laveena.dsouza/viz/health_Projects/HealthAnalysis?publish=yes